hoho/conkitty-route/README.md

 Every property (except for `uri`) is optional.

-When `uri` is a string, it is treated like [reversed URI pattern](#string).
+When `uri` is a string, it is treated like a [reversed URI pattern](#string).

-When `uri` is a function, it will be called receiving a parameters object as the first argument, `this` will point to Frame runtime object.
+When `uri` is a function, it will be called receiving a parameters object as the first argument, `this` will point to the Frame runtime object.

-When `override` function is defined, it will be called receiving a parameters object as the first argument, `this` will point to Frame runtime object.
-When no request to `uri` is needed, the function should return a non-undefined value as the resulting data.
+When `override` function is defined, it will be called receiving a parameters object as the first argument, `this` will point to the Frame runtime object.
+When no request to `uri` is needed, the function should return a non-undefined value with the resulting data.

-When `parse` function is defined, it will be called to parse a raw `XMLHttpRequest` data.
-When `parse` is not defined `JSON.parse()` is used.
+When `parse` function is defined, it will be called to parse a raw `XMLHttpRequest` response.
+When `parse` is not defined, `JSON.parse()` is used.
-`parse` function receives `responseText` as the first argument and `XMLHttpRequest` object itself as the second argument, `this` will point to Frame runtime object.
+`parse` function receives `responseText` as the first argument and `XMLHttpRequest` object itself as the second argument, `this` will point to the Frame runtime object.

-When `transform` function is defined, it will be called to transform parsed data to something else.
-The function will receive the parsed data as the first argument, `XMLHttRequest` object as the second argument, `this` will point to Frame runtime object.
+When `transform` function is defined, it will be called to transform parsed data into something else.
+The function will receive the parsed data as the first argument, `XMLHttRequest` object as the second argument, `this` will point to the Frame runtime object.
 The function should return the transformed data.

 ##### *Any plain data*